testingisdocumenting/znai/td-documentation-cli/documentation/snippets/code-snippets.md

     }
 ```

-It is recommended to pass substring, but you can pass line idx (starts from 0).
+It is recommended to pass a substring, but you can pass a line idx (starts from 0).
 Additionally you can combine two approaches and pass a list of things to highlight.

     ```java {highlight: [2,  "..."]}